julien-arino/R-for-modellers/SLIDES/vignette-02-Rstudio-and-friends.md

 # Sweave

-- RSweave: LaTeX incorporating R commands.
-Useful for generating reports.
-Not used as much as Rmarkdown these days
+- Sweave: LaTeX incorporating R commands
+- Useful for generating pdf reports
+- Not used as much as Rmarkdown these days, probably because Rmarkdown allow output also in html and doc
+- If you have a whole document to typeset using LaTeX, then still the best option

 ---